Technology & Engineering Education

 Award Process

-Applications for this scholarship should be postmarked no later than September 30 of each year.
+Applications for this scholarship should be submitted no later than September 15 of each year.
 All applications should be sent to the TEEAP Scholarship Awards Committee Chair.
 Credentials of the applicants will be reviewed, verified and evaluated by a committee.
 The committee will rank the top three potential recipients, thus allowing for the awarding of the scholarship should the selected recipient be unable to accept it.

 For More Information Contact